 Setting up as a sole trader is the quickest and easiest way to start a new business.

-You simply register as a self-employed sole trader with HM Revenue & Customs (HMRC) and start your business.
-Being a sole trader does, however, means taking on some financial responsibilities.
-From filing your income and tax with HMRC to dealing with invoices, keeping tabs on your business finances is a priority – making picking from the range of sole trader bank accounts a priority.
+From filing your income and tax with HMRC opens in new window to dealing with invoices, keeping tabs on your business finances is a priority – making picking from the range of sole trader bank accounts a priority.

 Sole trader bank accounts explained